-During the mid-19th century, US breeders noticed that some of the Siamese cats imported from Thailand had much longer hair than standard Siamese cats.
-At this point, the breeders realized that there was a rare recessive trait associated with long hair in Siamese cats.
+During the mid-19th century, US breeders noticed that some Siamese cats imported from Thailand had much longer hair than standard Siamese cats.
+At this point, the breeders realized that a rare recessive trait was associated with long hair in Siamese cats.
 From there, the Balinese cat only became more and more popular.

 Characteristics & Appearance

 In most respects, the Balinese cat looks like a Siamese cat.
 It has the Siamese-style point coloration, with points on its tail, feet, ears, and face.
 The pointed face is lit up by sapphire blue eyes.
 Its tail is distinctly plumed, and its fur is incredibly silky and gorgeous.

 The body type of this cat is very slender, much like other Siamese cats.
 It looks a bit larger than Siamese cats just because it has longer fur, but its body type is still very slim and slender.

 Like all other Siamese cats, Balinese cats are incredibly social, intelligent, and vocal.
 Especially when left alone for a long time, you can expect Balinese cats to make some noise.
 Still, these cats can be on their own for quite a while because their inquisitive nature is enough to keep them entertained.